Kaybiz/terraform-portfolio-project/README.md

 ## Project Overview

 This project demonstrates the deployment of a NextJS application on AWS using Terraform for infrastructure as code.
-It showcases how to create a scalable, secure, and highly available web application infrastructure, putting into practice various cloud and DevOps concepts.
+It showcases how to create a scalable, secure, and highly available web application infrastructure, putting various cloud and DevOps concepts into practice.

 **Disclaimer:** This project is part of my learning journey in cloud engineering and DevOps.
 I welcome all comments, suggestions, and contributions as I continue to improve and expand my skills.